 In 2017, APSIA launched its Diversity Forum series to inspire students and young professionals – and those who counsel them – to seek out careers in international affairs.
 The series particularly focuses on students who are traditionally underrepresented in the field.

-The advisor workshop features a keynote address, panels of APSIA alumni sharing their stories, wide-ranging discussions of the challenges to engaging multicultural students, and opportunities for advisors to build up their own knowledge of the skills and competencies students need to be competitive in a global marketplace.
+- A workshop for advisors who serve underrepresented students – The advisor workshop features a keynote address, panels of APSIA alumni sharing their stories, wide-ranging discussions of the challenges to engaging multicultural students, and opportunities for advisors to build up their own knowledge of the skills and competencies students need to be competitive in a global marketplace.